-The Vrije Universiteit Amsterdam is one of the world’s top 100 research universities.
-More than 350 English-taught courses are available in seven different faculties and you will receive an official transcript of records after completion of your courses.
+Vrije Universiteit Amsterdam is one of the world’s top 100 research universities!
+More than 350 English-taught courses are available in seven different faculties.
 Located in Amsterdam’s southern business district, a multicultural and creative environment, the university is 15 minutes from the city center.

 Education at VU Amsterdam likely differs from that at your home university.
 Read below to understand how the academic calendar, credit system, and instruction style works.

 VU Amsterdam is a leading European research university with about 25,000 students and 2,500 academic staff.
+14% of the student body is international.
 Eleven faculties share one campus and cover a wide spectrum of arts, sciences and medicine.
 With almost 50 Bachelor degree programmes, of which 4 completely taught in English, and over 100 Master degree programmes, over 70 English taught, the university offers a wide choice of study options.
 Each year around 250 PhD's complete their doctorate.
 The VU School of Medical Sciences also has its own hospital, the VU Medical Center.

 Vrije Universiteit Amsterdam is ranked in the top 100 universities of the world according to the Shanghai ranking.
 The fields of Life and Agricultural Sciences and Social Sciences are ranked in the top 100 while Clinical Medicine and Pharmacy are ranked in the top 75.
 We have a strong reputation for high quality teaching.
 Students work in relatively small groups, in which considerable emphasis is placed on interaction and a personal approach.
 More extensive information about the Vrije Universiteit Amsterdam can be found in the online brochure.